Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 What actually exists?

-Defines the authoritative data layer: cryptographically signed capability records using Ed25519 — consistent with the PKI trust root architecture underlying X.509 — durable append-only registration history, canonical metadata, revocation state with mandatory audit reason, mirror freshness semantics, and independent signature verification.
+Defines the authoritative data layer: cryptographically signed capability records using Ed25519 — consistent, by architectural analogy, with the PKI trust-root model underlying X.509 — durable append-only registration history, canonical metadata, revocation state with mandatory audit reason, mirror freshness semantics, and independent signature verification.
 Signed records establish cryptographic binding between namespace identity and capability endpoint, verifiable by any relying party without trusting the registry itself.

 Governance Framework — Institutional Legitimacy and Neutrality Continuity